Charles Waterton: Legacy

 Waterton is chiefly remembered for his association with curare, and for his writings on natural history and conservation.
 David Attenborough has described him as "one of the first people anywhere to recognise, not only that the natural world was of great importance, but that it needed protection as humanity made more and more demands on it".

 Waterton's house, Walton Hall, which may be approached only by a pedestrian bridge to its own island, is now the main building of a hotel.
 There is a golf course in the vicinity and various public footpaths, some leading to a nature reserve, Anglers Country Park.
+In 2024, Waterton Park was registered at Grade II by Historic England, to protect the landscape which Waterton designed to protect wildlife and is considered the world's first nature reserve.

 Waterton Lakes in Alberta, Canada, now a national park, was named after him by Thomas Blakiston in 1858.
 A road and school in Wakefield, Yorkshire, are also named after him.

 Waterton was a slave owner, although later wrote: "Slavery can never be defended: he whose heart is not of iron can never wish to be able to defend it."

-In 2024, Waterton Park was registered at Grade II by Historic England, to protect the landscape which Waterton designed to protect wildlife and is considered the world's first nature reserve.